Instant Pot Spanish Rice

 instant pot:

-• Add chili powder, cumin, salt, broth, and tomato sauce and stir.
+• Add chili powder, cumin, salt, broth, and tomato sauce and give mixture a gentle stir, making sure the rice is completely covered with the broth (if you need to, use a spoon to press it down).
 Place lid on the Instant Pot, making sure the knob on top is set in the "seal" position.
 Pressure cook rice for 4 minutes, then naturally release for 10 minutes before manually releasing the rest of the pressure and removing the lid.

 • Fluff rice with a fork and stir in the cilantro.